-Yesterday’s outing through Arequipa and its surrounding areas was satisfying and fun, but as the day progressed it was misty and not a good day for photos.
-The group was mostly Peruvian with a few tourists from NYC and California.
-Different people commented on how difficult and expensive it is to visit nearby Cusco these days.
-Many of them bypass it for Arequipa.
-Luckily I visited Cusco and Machu Picchu years ago before Peru implemented tourist restrictions.
+Yesterday’s outing through Arequipa and surrounding areas was satisfying and fun.
+As the day progressed, it became misty and conditions weren’t good for photos.
+Mostly Peruvian, the group included tourists from NYC and California.
+Some commented about the difficulty of visiting nearby Cusco these days.
+Many bypass it and visit Arequipa instead.
+Luckily, I traveled to Cusco and Machu Picchu years ago, before stricter tourist restrictions.

 We did some walking and stopped many times during the tour.
 A few of the most interesting sights are described below.

 The Mirador and Plaza of Yanahuara near my hotel was built in the nineteenth century and has a series of gorgeous sillar arches.
 I never tire of walking by the stone pillars.
-On Valentine’s Day there was a celebration in the adjacent park with wonderful music.
+On Valentine’s Day, there was a fun celebration in the adjacent park with music.

-Iglesia de San Miguel Arcángel is a wonderful old church in the suburb of Cayma.
+Iglesia de San Miguel Arcángel is an interesting old church in the suburb of Cayma.
 It dates back to 1730.

 Fabrica Incalpaca produces exquisite luxury alpaca products.
-They have four different types of live domesticated alpacas on view in an area outside the textile shop.
+They have four different types of live domesticated alpacas grazing outside the textile shop.
 Depending on the animal, the wool fiber differs in quality.
-High-quality water-proof alpaca is very expensive and beautiful.
-There are four types of alpaca fur used, including huacaya, suri, chaccu, and vicuna.
+Beautiful high-quality waterproof alpaca is very expensive.
+There are four types of alpaca fur – huacaya, suri, chaccu, and vicuna.

 Balneario de Tingo is a small spa town with thermal water treatments and recreation, including swimming pools and an artificial lake.
-Tingo is a weekend retreat.
+It’s a weekend retreat for locals.

 La Mansion Del Fundador has a history dating back to Spain’s occupation of Peru.
 Spain granted the founder of Arequipa, Don Manuel Garcí de Carbajal, land where he built the mansion.
 Later, a wealthy, influential Spaniard converted the building into a country estate for ecclesiastical and civil dignitaries.
 In the 1980s, a group of local architectural enthusiasts purchased and restored the mansion.

 Molino de Sabandia is a wheat mill built in the 18th century with typical sillar stone architecture.
 The mill is now a recreational area for horseback riding and swimming in the river.
-On a clear day there are striking views of the three surrounding mountains – El Misti, Chachani, and Pichu Pichu.
+On a clear day, there are striking views of three surrounding volcanic mountains – El Misti, Chachani, and Pichu Pichu.

-After the long day, it was dark as I walked back to the hotel and the city was covered in a foggy mist illuminated by the many colonial streetlights – very beautiful!
+After the long day, it was dark as I walked back to the hotel.
+The city was covered in a foggy mist illuminated by colonial street lights – beautiful!
 Arequipa is a favorite city.